cwelect1/familycalendar/README.md

 * Sign up for an [Auth0 account](https://auth0.com/)

 ## Auth0 configuration
-These instruction are for running on a local (dev) frontend instance.
+These instruction are based on running the app locally.
-When you go live, you need to change the URLs in step 5 to the production URL.
+If you host on any other server (e.g. Production), you need to add that URL to the fields noted in step 5.

 1. Sign up for an Auth0 account at https://auth0.com.
 2. Select Applications from the left hand nav, then click the **+Create Application** button.
 3. Enter the name of your app e.g. *Family Calendar* and select *Single Page Web Applications* for application type.
 Choose **Create**.